trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 ### SSH Login {#ssh-login}

 SSH Authentication - Currently only ECC keys (curve25519 & NIST-P256) are supported for SSH authentication.
-Using the [OnlyKey-Agent](https://docs.crp.to/onlykey-agent.html) ssh authentication is easy and your private key is never exposed on a computer where it can be compromised by hacker.
+Using the [OnlyKey-Agent](https://docs.crp.to/onlykey-agent.html) SSH authentication is easy and your private key is never exposed on a computer where it can be compromised by hacker.

-### OpenPGP Everywhere {#openpgp}
+### OpenPGP Everywhere Message and File Encryption {#openpgp}

-OnlyKey supports OpenPGP everywhere using our apps:

-**[OnlyKey WebCrypt - WebCrypt](https://docs.crp.to/webcrypt.html)** is a serverless Web App that integrates with [OnlyKey](https://crp.to/p/) and [keybase.io](https://keybase.io/) to provide encryption everywhere on-the-go.

-**[OnlyKey BrowerCrypt - BrowserCrypt](https://docs.crp.to/webcrypt.html)** is a Google Chrome Extension that integrates with [OnlyKey](https://crp.to/p/) and [keybase.io](https://keybase.io/) to provide easy and secure PGP encryption in Google Chrome.
+The information below is intended to provide information on OnlyKey's OpenPGP everywhere feature.
+For information on setting up and using OpenPGP everywhere see the user's guide [here](https://docs.crp.to/usersguide.html#secure-com)

+OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
+It is universally supported and does not require special software or drivers.
+With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.

+1) **[OnlyKey WebCrypt Web App](https://docs.crp.to/webcrypt.html)** is supported on Firefox, Brave, Edge (new) and Google Chrome for sending secure messages right in the browser.
+It is also supported on Android for more information [read this](https://docs.crp.to/android.html).

+2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app for that runs on Windows, mac OS, or Linux.

+{% include note.html content="Private keys are not accessible to the app or to the browser.
+This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
+OnlyKey can only process secure messages when you tell it to by entering a 3 digit challenge code." %}

+### Secure Encrypted Backup Anywhere {#secure-backup}

+For information on setting up and using secure encrypted backup see the user's guide [here](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere)

+For security information on secure encrypted backup see the security page [here](https://docs.crp.to/security.html#how-backup)

 ### Self-Destruct {#self-destruct}